janahlin/sql-server-oracle-cloud/scripts/README.md

 ## Notes

 - All scripts should be run from the repository root directory
-- The backup directory contains older scripts that are kept for reference but not actively used
-- Make sure to set proper credentials before running any deployment script
+- Make sure to set proper Azure credentials before running any deployment script
-- Always use the Free Tier eligible shape (VM.Standard.E2.1.Micro) to avoid unexpected charges
+- Ensure you have enough quota in your Azure subscription for the VM size specified (default is Standard_B1s)